WordPress/gutenberg/packages/env/README.md

 $ wp-env start
 ```

-### 7. Debug mode and inspecting the generated dockerfile.
+### 7. Debug mode and inspecting the generated docker files.

 `wp-env` uses docker behind the scenes.
 Inspecting the generated docker-compose file can help to understand what's going on.

-Start `wp-env` in debug mode
+Start `wp-env` in debug mode:

 ```sh
 wp-env start --debug
 ```

-`wp-env` will output its config which includes `dockerComposeConfigPath`.
+`wp-env` will output its config which includes `dockerComposeConfigPath`:

 ```sh
 ℹ Config: